rimutaka/posts/Covidpocalipse/covidpocalipse.md

 #### Meetings

-You simply don't need as many meetings if project tracking is done properly: all the information should be in your dashboard, the discussion is ongoing and asynchronous.
+You simply don't need as many meetings if project tracking is done properly and discussions are visible to all involved.
 You do need to catch up now and then, but it's not as critical any more.

 Audio and [video conferencing](https://www.producthunt.com/search?q=video%20conferencing) are ubiquitous now.
 Skype, Slack, Google, Atlasian all have video conferencing built in.
 Whichever tool you use, a good meeting should be [well organised and efficient](https://medium.com/@gentry/navigator-the-teamwork-assistant-f5c19bdb1abf).